Map Projections vs. Coordinate Systems: What's the Difference?

 In surveying, maps are represented as a combination of a map projection and a coordinate system.
 In this article, we'll explain the differences between a map projection and a coordinate system in surveying.

-scott-blake-bOE-9JI_vM4-unsplashGeographic information systems (GIS) have become increasingly important in surveying, mapping, and other fields.
-Maps and spatial data are used to represent and analyze the features of the earth's surface, but they need to be transformed into a coordinate system before they can be used.
+scott-blake-bOE-9JI_vM4-unsplashGeographic Information Systems (GIS) have become increasingly important in surveying, mapping, and other fields.
+Maps and spatial data are used to represent and analyze the features of the Earth's surface, but they need to be transformed into a coordinate system before they can be used.
 In surveying, maps are represented as a combination of a map projection and a coordinate system.
 In this article, we'll explain the differences between a map projection and a coordinate system in surveying.

 Map Projections